adagio130/note/Literature/DBMS/Replication.md

 - Fault tolerance (higher available)
 	- avoid single point failure
 - Scale (higher throughput)
-	- scale the read request
+	- increase the number of machines to manage a higher volume of read requests.